Menu

 Phone Number: +81335353600

-Edo-style sushi is a product of Edo culture, which expands when the public can run their businesses.
-Other famous fast foods that are famous back to the Edo period (1603-1868) are tempura (Edomae Tempura), soba (Edomae Soba), and eel (Eel).
+Edomae sushi is a product of Edo culture, which flourished when ordinary townspeople gained the freedom to run their own businesses.
+Other famous fast foods from the Edo period (1603–1868) that share this street-food heritage include tempura (Edomae Tempura), soba (Edomae Soba), and grilled eel.
+Edo cuisine as a whole was saltier and more robust than food from other parts of Japan — a character still present in authentic Edomae sushi today.

 How do you eat sushi after it’s been refrigerated?